 - Manage your own emotions and influence others

-So EI talks about your emotions, how you understand your feelings, manage them and put them into good use.
+So EI talks about your emotions, how you understand your feelings, manage them and put them to good use.
 It has nothing to do with quick and precise calculation or a wide-range vocabulary.

 It is not easy to improve your EQ